illini-robomaster/iRM_Embedded_2022/README.md

 **Prerequisite**: install `clang-format` (version 10 recommended)

 * Linux users can simply install it using `sudo apt install clang-format-10`.
-* Mac users need to download prebuilt binraies from [here](https://releases.llvm.org/download.html).
+* Mac users need to download prebuilt binaries from [here](https://releases.llvm.org/download.html).
 For now, we **CANNOT** use version 11 or above.